Adrian

 How to Pronounce Adrian

 Our model has identified 6 different pronunciations for the name Adrian.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 63.0% confident that Adrian is pronounced as AY-dree-uhn.
-The next most likely pronunciation is uh-DREE-uhn, at 11.1% confidence.
+Our model is 63.0% confident that Adrian is pronounced as AY-dree-uhn, which has 3 syllables.
+The next most likely pronunciation is uh-DREE-uhn, at 11.1% confidence, with 3 syllables.

 AY-dree-ihn (3 syllables)